37: Loonie's Court - a distraction

 1 Loonie's Court: Emma Hulse (54) widow, Laundress; Tom Hulse (26) son, unemployed hairdresser; George Henry Hulse (15) Throstle doffer; Sarah Hulse (13) daughter, Lasher-on, hat shop.

 2 Loonie's Court: Nancy Knowles (55) widow, Housekeeper; Frances Knowles (3) Granddaughter; James Tipping (32) boarder, shuttle maker

 2 Loonie's Court: Ernest Eckersley Rhodes (36) Heald sizer; Alice (36) wife, dressmaker; Henry Rhodes (14) son, fur trimmer; Sydney Rhodes (10) son, scholar; Lily Rhodes (5) scholar; Margaret Rhodes (3) daughter.

 3 Loonie's Court: Mary Ann Lowe, 63, widow; Annie Lowe (34) son, Cotton Piecer.
 Harry Lowe.
 22 Cotton reeler.

 The 1901 census lists all three as unoccupied, and an 1907 map no longer shows the houses.
-Removing them would have made the houses on Wellington Road meet the requirements of the by-laws of the time which required an open backyard space to be provided behind a dwelling.
+The 1911 census lists only a stable in Loonie's Court.
+Removing the houses would have made the houses on Wellington Road meet the requirements of the by-laws of the time which required an open backyard space to be provided behind a dwelling.
 The state of housing provision in the area as more people were attracted to factory work is revealed on the 1851 census of nearby Lord Street, where most of the houses recorded a second household in a 'cellar dwelling.'